-Doing an Event import along with your Member import is completely optional.
-Some associations choose to keep a record of their past registrations in, perhaps an Excel spreadsheet, for example, to reference if needed.
+Doing an Event import along with your Member import is optional.
+Some associations choose to keep a record of their past registrations on their own to reference if needed.
 Other associations like the idea of seeing the information in Novi.
 Usually, if an event import is done, it is for larger or more impactful, recent events.

 Keep in mind that the import data will require review and formatting, just like the members data will, so while you could technically bring in every single one of your past events from 1972 to now, all of it will need to be formatted appropriately, so you'll want to weigh your options and availability to do so.

 Note: You don't need to do an import for upcoming events that you do not have any registrations for yet.
 You'll be able to add the information into Novi once the data import process is complete.

 Tip: This information will make more logistical sense once you've had your Events training.
 If you have not and need to get started on setting up this import, please be sure to schedule that training or ask the Novi team for a recording of a previous training session.